slott56/slott56.github.io/Pelican/content/blog/2008/09/2008_09_02-the_big_plan_for_changetm_since_it_never_works_whats_the_alternative.rst

-The point is :strong:`not`  to write specific, detailed scenarios.
+The point is **not**  to write specific, detailed scenarios.
 We're just going to summarize their goals; summarize their interactions with some "system" that will manage change and control configurations.
 We need guidance on tool use.
 We don't need yet another set of "requirements" that allow someone to engage in lots more programming.
 The point is to increase control and reduce cost, not write more stuff.